virtuozzo/cloudscripting-docs/docs/creating-templates/conditions-and-iterations.md

 ## Conditions

 The main conditional statement is <b>*if*</b>.
-Within this parameter, all available <a href="http://docs.cloudscripting.com/reference/placeholders/" target="_blank">placeholders</a> and their objective JavaScript  mappings can be used.
+Within this parameter, all the available <a href="http://docs.cloudscripting.com/reference/placeholders/" target="_blank">placeholders</a> and their objective JavaScript  mappings can be used.

 For example
 ```